For this project, we wanted to blend the spirit of a Bronco with modern technology and create the ultimate Electric Bronco.

 What kind of chassis is used for the Electric Powered Early Bronco?

-We also wanted the rugged look and feel, so we chose to build this based on our Freeway series chassis.
+We also wanted the rugged look and feel, so we chose to restore this based on our Freeway series chassis.
 It has the same solid axle front and rear that we would use in our IC (internal combustion or gas-powered Bronco) trucks.

 In a lot of ways, it would have been easier to go with an independent front and rear suspension and repurposed more OEM power units, but we felt this took away from the feel of a Bronco.